andreaskaempf/mlcode/README.md

 # Machine learning and data science in Go

 This is a simple machine learning library in Go, which uses gonum for matrices.
-It is a set of focused utility classes, and not intended to replace golearn, goml, or other mature Go libraries.
+It is a set of focused utility classes with demonstration functions, and not intended to replace golearn, goml, or other mature Go libraries.

-For now, it only handles data in numeric (float64) matrices, and there are utility functions in matrices.go to read CSV files and extract columns (see examples below).

-For the decision tree, I added a simple DataFrame implementation, and will probably move the other algorithms over to this in time.
+A simple DataFrame implementation is included, to read CSV files and allow for categorical variables (decision trees and random forest only).

 ## Linear Regression